-To run your specific Makefile, you must have properly installed Frama-C before.
+To run your specific Makefile, you must have properly installed Frama-C before, or compile your plugin together with Frama-C, as described in section 4.4.2.

 You may possibly need to do make depend before running make.

 Which variable can be set and how they are useful is explained Section 5.2.3.
 Furthermore, Section 5.2.5 explains the specific features of Makefile.dynamic.